dfinity/portal/docs/tutorials/developer-journey/level-4/index.md

 - [4.2 ICRC-1 tokens](4.2-icrc-tokens.md): For developers to create their own fungible tokens on the Internet Computer, the ICRC-1 token standard can be used.
 For this tutorial, we'll focus on the ICRC-1 standard, ICRC-1 ledger, and briefly look into the ICRC-2 standard:
     - What’s the difference between the ICP and ICRC-1 ledgers?
         - `Account`s versus `AccountIdentifier`s.
-        - Endpoints .
+        - Endpoints.
     - Index canisters.
     - Extensions of the standard.
     - Metadata.
     - Deploying the ICRC-1 ledger locally.
         - Prerequisites.
         - Creating a new project.